Installing in the cloud

 A token is bound to a particular add-on and cloud instance.
 After a token is applied to an Atlassian application instance, it is permanently associated with that instance, and can't be used with another.

 You can create a token from your add-on's private listing on the Marketplace.
-If you've already installed the add-on, you can create tokens directly from the Manage add-ons page.
-If you're generating a token to share with an external tester, you need to create the token in the Marketplace:
+If you've already installed the add-on, you can create tokens directly from the Manage listings page.
+If you're generating a token to share with an external tester, you need to create the token in the Marketplace.

 Generating an access token from a Marketplace listing